Menu

 Here at St Joseph and St Teresa, we follow the White Rose planning resources in order to ensure that our children have full coverage of the Maths National Curriculum.
 To learn mathematics effectively, some things have to be learned before others, e.g. place value needs to be understood before working with addition and subtraction, addition needs to be learnt before looking at multiplication (as a model of repeated addition).
 Therefore, you will see this emphasis on number skills first, carefully ordered, throughout our primary curriculum.

-Our aim is to ensure that the three core areas of the national curriculum are covered in all our lessons: fluency, reasoning and problem solving.
+Our aim is to ensure that the three core areas of the national curriculum are covered in all of our lessons: fluency, reasoning and problem solving.
 We offer the children the opportunity to have varied and frequent practice of their maths skills with the focus on their ability to recall and apply their knowledge rapidly and accurately.
 Reasoning is a key area in all our lessons as our children need to be able to describe, explain, convince, justify and prove to be successful in this subject.
-Alongside this, we also have specific problem solving lessons where not only are a range of problems solved but key problem solving skills (such as reasoning logically, working systematically) are taught.
+Children also have the opportunity to problem solve daily.
+To support this, we also teach specific problem solving lessons where not only are a range of problems solved but key problem solving skills (such as reasoning logically, working systematically) are taught.

 We also put a big focus on times tables.
 The basis of this is the understanding of number bonds moving on to the teaching of times tables.
 Daily, from Years 3 to 6, children take part in short times tables sessions based on the Boolean approach.
 Knowing times tables (and their associated division facts) supports mathematical learning and understanding and those children who have a strong grasp of them tend to be more self-assured when learning new concepts.